-When Glenn Ellis, Sr. enrolled in the pre-med program at the University of Pennsylvania more than three decades ago, it was just the first step in his lifelong commitment to ensuring the health and well-being of others.
+When Glenn Ellis, Sr. enrolled in the pre-med program at the University of Pennsylvania, it was just the first step in his lifelong commitment to ensuring the health and well-being of others.
 The Birmingham, Alabama native has earned a well-deserved reputation as an internationally respected health educator and complementary medicine consultant.
-His second book, Information is the Best Medicine, will be released in the winter of 2011.
+His second book, Information is the Best Medicine, was released in 2012.

 For years, health-conscious Philadelphians have tuned into his weekly radio broadcasts and commentary, where Ellis can be relied upon to dispense practical medical information.
 Ellis’ unique broadcasts are now heard in 53 U.S. markets and 53 countries around the world through health commentaries on Radioscope, broadcast via the Armed Forces Radio Network.
 Radio stations carrying the program include Radio One, Clear Channel, Citadel, Beasley, KJLH (Los Angeles) and Cumulus.
 In addition to his columns which appear weekly in The Philadelphia Tribune, Ellis remains a favorite radio guest and commentator in Philadelphia on WURD-AM, WIP-AM, WDAS-AM/FM, and for years, previously, on WHAT-AM , former talk radio.

-Ellis serves on the Institutional Review Board and the Ethics Committee of Mercy Health Systems in Philadelphia.
-In 2005, he became a member of the Institutional Review Board of Thomas Jefferson Health Systems.
+Ellis serves on the Institutional Review Board and the Ethics Committee of Mercy Health Systems; Thomas Jefferson Health Systems; and Drexel University Medicine in Philadelphia.
 In these roles, Ellis is actively involved in studying the disparities of education and protection of rights, particularly, for African Americans involved in clinical trials and healthcare.

 He was Guest Lecturer at the IV International Symposium on Bioethics in Ukraine’s capital city, Kiev, where his abstract was published under the auspices of the esteemed European Science Foundation and in the Journal of Philosophy and Ethics in the Ukraine.

-He was a part of the Black Media Delegation at the 2010 International AIDS Conference in Vienna, Austria, and presented recently presented on Inclusion and Retention of African Americans in Clinical Trials in Havana.
-He has presented at four similar conferences on health equity and disparities in Cuba since 2005.
+He was a part of the Black Media Delegation at the 2010 International AIDS Conference in Vienna, Austria, and 2012 in Washington, DC.
+He recently presented on Inclusion and Retention of African Americans in Clinical Trials in Havana.
+He has presented at 6 similar conferences on health equity and disparities in Cuba since.

 In February 2007, he co-authored an academic paper, African American Experience with Health Care: The Case for Specific Content in Cross-Cultural Education, which was published in The Journal of Academic Medicine.
 His paper, Medical Education for the 21st Century – Teaching for Health Equity, was presented at international conferences in 2008.

-He serves as a health policy advisor to the Chairman of the Pennsylvania Black Legislative Caucus, and recently became a Board Member of Communities In Schools in Philadelphia.
+He served as a health policy advisor to the Chairman of the Pennsylvania Black Legislative Caucus.

 Ellis was a Borough Councilman in Yeadon, Pennsylvania until 2001, serving as Chair of the Public Health and Safety Committee.

-Ellis was a Lead Consultant on cultural competency for the City of Philadelphia’s Department of Behavioral Health on its’ system transformation to more culturally competent care.
+Ellis was also the Lead Consultant on cultural competency for the City of Philadelphia’s Department of Behavioral Health on its’ system transformation to more culturally competent care.

-Ellis is President of Strategies for Well-Being, LLC, a health education and consulting company headquartered in Philadelphia, where he consults with national corporate clients on promoting and providing health education for consumers and providers.
+Ellis is President of Strategies for Well-Being, LLC, a health education and consulting company headquartered in the Philadelphia area, where he consults with national corporate clients on promoting and providing health education for consumers and providers.